livekit/livekit_composite/livekit/client-sdk-cpp/README.md

 - **Rust / Cargo** (latest stable toolchain)
 - **Protobuf** compiler (`protoc`)
 - **macOS** users: System frameworks (CoreAudio, AudioToolbox, etc.) are automatically linked via CMake.
+- **Git LFS** (required for examples)
+  Some example data files (e.g., audio assets) are stored using Git LFS.
+  You must install Git LFS before cloning or pulling the repo if you want to run the examples.

 ## 🧩 Clone the Repository